 After retiring from Harvard Divinity School Adams continued his tireless writing and voluminous correspondence.
 A group of friends came together in 1977 to help provide much-needed secretarial and editorial support.
 The James Luther Adams Foundation was created initially for this purpose, and it soon found wider purposes.
 It carried the publication of Adams’s autobiography to completion; Not Without Dust and Heat was published shortly after his death in 1994.
 It also undertook to preserve Adams’s priceless 8 mm films from Germany in the 1930s in video format; the resulting DVD, with commentary by Adams and Professor George H. Williams, is available from JLAF.

 Since 1994 the Foundation has sponsored the annual James Luther Adams Forum on Religion and Society.
 Held in academic, church, or community venues, the Forum has featured notable speakers from diverse faith traditions, including Rosemary Radford Reuther, J. Ronald Engel, Harvey Cox, Michelle Campagnolo Bouvier, and J. Bryan Hehir.
 The most recent the Forum presenters are Professors Sharon Welch (2018), in St. Paul, Minnesota, and Jared Aaron Farley (2019), at the University of New Mexico.
+In 2020 Professor Charles Mathewes has been engaged to present the 2020 Forum lecture in Charlottesville, Virginia.
+See the Forum section of this site for past Forum speakers and texts.

 - A new website, www.jameslutheradams.org, brings resources relating to Adams—works by and works about JLA, access to his archives at Syracuse and Harvard universities, texts of past JLA Forums and other writings, and extensive JLA bibliographies.